rimusa/rimusa.github.io/docs/_pages/about.md

 author_profile: true
 ---

-Hello, I am Ricardo Muñoz Sánchez.
-I studied my undergraduate degree in Math and did a masters degree in Artificial Intelligence.
+Hi!
+I am Ricardo Muñoz Sánchez, from Mexico City, Mexico.
+I did an undergraduate degree in Mathematics at UNAM (in Mexico) and a masters degree in Artificial Intelligence at The University of Edinburgh.

 I am currently doing a PhD in Natural Language Processing at the University of Gothenburg.
-My project is on fake news detection.
-I am also interested in bias and fairness in AI.
+My project is on how the structure and flow of information within news articles can help identify fake news.

+Other of my professional interests are bias and fairness in AI, hatespeech detection, and rumor mining.